aswinayyolath/stretch-kafka-docs/docs/Setting-up-cilium.md

       cache 10
     }
 ```
-so that, when this DNS service is asked to resolve an address ending with `cluster2.svc.cluster.local`, it rewrites the string with a valid one (`.svc.cluster.local`, removing cluster2) and forwards it to the DNS service in the 2nd cluster.
+When this DNS service is asked to resolve an address ending with `cluster2.svc.cluster.local`, it rewrites the string with a valid one (`.svc.cluster.local`, removing cluster2) and forwards it to the DNS service in the 2nd cluster.
 The forward rule is followed by ip address of the 2nd cluster to forward all request in that category to the 2nd cluster's coreDNS service.
 Similarly it forwards the 3rd clusters address to the 3rd cluster for resolution.

 <br>  Another rewrite
 ```yaml